WiTNYCaReProgram/Fall-2019/Preparatory-Materials/5_Course-Tools.md

 Slack is a collaboration platform that the tech and startup sectors are using extensively, and we use it as well to communicate with you, in addition to email.

-1) Join the WiTNY workspace (witny-cunycornell.slack.com) using the link here: TBD

-2) When you’ve successfully created your account and joined the workspace -
-   - Join our #fall2019careprogram channel
+1) You will receive an email invitation to join the WiTNY workspace by 4PM on Friday, October 4.
+If you don't receive it, please check your spam folders.
+If it's not there, email us at witny@cornell.edu so we can send you another one!

-   - Find a tech-related article that is interesting to you and post it in our channel
+2) When you’ve successfully created your account and joined the workspace, you'll be automatically added to our Fall 2019 CaRe channel.
+When you get there, **find a tech-related article that is interesting to you and post it in our channel.**

 If you’d like more information on how to use Slack, check out the Slack help center article for new members, (https://get.slack.help/hc/en-us/articles/218080037-Getting-started-for-new-members).